Payday Lead Distribution

 Payday leads are distributed via waterfall distribution.
-This means that when a lead enters your lead system, it attempts to sell to the highest-priced matching filter set.
+When a lead enters your lead system, it attempts to sell to the highest-priced matching filter set.
 However, this lead may be rejected based on a lookup performed into a payday loan database.
 If rejected, the lead flows down the waterfall to the next highest priced filter set.
-With this setup, buyers agree to multiple pricing tiers meaning that if a buyer rejects a lead at their highest pricing tier, they may still accept and purchase the same lead at a lower pricing tier.
-This waterfall process continues until the lead is finally accepted and purchased.
+Buyers agree to multiple pricing tiers, meaning if a buyer rejects a lead at their highest tier, they may still accept and purchase the same lead at a lower tier.

 As a lead flows down the waterfall, the payday loan database is checked for each filter set attempted.
-Just like repeatedly checking your credit score can lower your credit rating, these checks can actually affect the lead’s status within the payday loan database, making the lead less valuable.
-This means that each time a buyer offers a price and ‘looks’ at the lead’s payday history without purchasing, they are actually hurting the value of the lead.
-This non-buyer could potentially ‘spoil’ the lead that may have otherwise been sold for top dollar to another buyer, directly influencing the amount of money you can make on that lead.
+Just like repeatedly checking your credit score can lower your credit rating, these checks can affect the lead's status within the payday loan database, making the lead less valuable.
+Each time a buyer offers a price and looks at the lead's payday history without purchasing, they are actually hurting the value of the lead and potentially spoiling a lead that may have otherwise been sold for top dollar.

-Because of this, a lead buyer’s offered price is not the sole factor that you should consider before attempting to sell them the lead.
-Instead, a calculated Earnings Per Lead (EPL) for each filter set is a much better representation of how much money you have historically made from each buyer at each of their pricing tiers.
-This allows you to automatically calculate the order that the filter sets are attempted in order to maximize your revenue on every lead.
+A lead buyer's offered price is not the sole factor you should consider before attempting to sell them the lead.
+A calculated Earnings Per Lead (EPL) for each filter set is a much better representation of how much money you have historically made from each buyer at each of their pricing tiers.
+This allows you to automatically calculate the order that filter sets are attempted in order to maximize your revenue on every lead.

 *BOBERDOO IS NOT CURRENTLY ACCEPTING CLIENTS THAT PRIMARILY OPERATE IN THE PAYDAY/PERSONAL LOAN SPACE.